automl/SMAC3/docs/advanced_usage/8_logging.md

 ```

 ### scenario.json
-The ´scenario.json´ file contains the state of the scenario.
+The ´scenario.json´ file contains the overall state of the [Scenario][smac.scenario] logged to a json file.

 ## Custom File